-Sunday School CLasses
+Sunday School Classes

 Reading The Bible

-“Reading the Bible” doesn’t require knowledge of Greek or Hebrew.
-But understanding what a Biblical phrase or verse means in today’s language calls for knowledge of its historical setting and what it meant when it was written in another language, with concern for its theological meaning today.
-The class is led by Dr. Marty Soards, Professor of New Testament Studies at Louisville Presbyterian Theological Seminary, who has studied and written widely about the various translations of the books of the New Testament from their original form.
-The class meets in the Chapel and Jim Haynes is class coordinator.
+The Reading The Bible class doesn’t require knowledge of Greek or Hebrew.
+But understanding what a Biblical phrase or verse means in today’s language calls for knowledge of the historical setting and what it meant when it was written in another language, with concern for its theological meaning today.
+The class is led by Dr. Marty Soards, Professor of New Testament Studies at Louisville Presbyterian Theological Seminary, and the class meets in the Chapel.

 Bible Study Offerings

-Young Men’s Bible Study
+Men’s Weekday Bible Study

 The John Rodman Men’s Bible Study class meets for one hour each Friday, at 7 a.m., for fellowship, prayer, and study of a Bible passage.
 The group focuses on the meaning of each weekly passage and related commentaries, and how they relate to their personal lives.
 Study topics are announced in advance so that attendees can prepare themselves for the discussion.
 The Rev. Dr. Marty Soards leads the class, which currently meets via Zoom.
 Contact the church office for the Zoom link.